 On January 28, 1899, 253 Beacon was acquired from Amanda DeBlois’s heirs by Anna (Palfrey) Allan, the wife of Bryce J. Allan, who combined it with their home at 255 Beacon.

 255 Beacon (Demolished)

 255 Beacon was built ca. 1871 for Charles William Galloupe and his wife, Sarah Augusta (Kittredge) Galloupe.
 In 1870, they had lived at 23 Beacon.
-They also maintained a home, Galloupe’s Point, in Swampscott.
+They also maintained a home, Strodehurst, on Galloupe’s Point, in Swampscott.

 Charles Galloupe acquired the land for 255 Beacon from the Commonwealth of Massachusetts in two transactions: on February 2, 1866, he acquired the lot at the corner of Dartmouth with a 30 foot frontage on Beacon, and on April 27, 1867, he acquired a three foot wide lot to the east.

 Charles Galloupe was a retired wholesale clothing merchant and banker.
 During the 1870s, he was one of three members of the executive building committee that oversaw construction of Trinity Church in Copley Square.